wifwucite/esphome-ble-controller/README.md

 ⚠️ **Note**: This controller only works with ESP32 micro-controllers, not with ESP8266 chips because they do not offer built-in BLE support.

 ## Installation
-When using ESPHome 1.18.0 or later you do not need to download or copy anything, you can just refer to this external component from the yaml file as shown below.
-For earlier versions of ESPHome copy the `components/esp32_ble_controller` directory into your ESPHome `custom_components` directory.
-(If you do not have such a directory yet, then create it in your ESPHome configuration directory, i.e. the directory storing your yaml files.)
+This component is compatible with ESPHome 2021.10.0 or later.
+(For earlier ESPHome versions, please try release 0.4.0 of this component.)
+To install this component you do not need to download or copy anything, you can just refer to this external component from the yaml file as shown below.

 ## Configuration